+In this post we provide you with some useful insight to help determine what model Western Digital drive might be Inside: a particular model of enclosure.
+We have included pictures of the shell to help you identify these drives quicker when searching for a matching donor.
 If you have done some research you have probably noticed that WD uses a model number on the plastic case that does not match the model number of the device inside.
 For a breakdown of the model number you can see they always start with WD followed by four letters.
 After the 4 letter code you have four numbers which indicate the drive’s capacity.
 The last two characters before the dash typically indicate the color of the enclosure, but I have seen enclosures with model BL which usually indicates a blue case and they actually have a charcoal or black case.

 WD External to Internal Model Cross Reference

-|3TB WD Model Info||3TB WD Model Info|
+|320GB WD Model Info|

 Read about Western Digital SMR drives.